ammonwk/startup/README.md

 - CSS Formatting
   - Navigation, buttons, fonts, etc.
   - Responsive design
+- Javascript Implementation
+  - Javacript handling of event handling in planner
+  - Real-time saving and loading of events (placeholder for WebSocket)
+  - Events saved to local storage (placeholder for database)
+  - Login handled in javascript (placeholder for authentication)

 ### Elevator Pitch
 An estimated 65 percent[^1] of students attending BYU are returned missionaries, and every single one of us has been trained to live off the planner, dream of the planner, and die for the planner.
 This AreaBook Planner (now called Preach My Gospel: the app[^2]) is an application that missionaries use to detail their days, plan their time, and track their results.
 Returned missionaries are left stranded without access to that planner app anymore, until now.